ncoghlan/misc/notes/python3/questions_and_answers.rst

 Mac OS X and integrated into ``pyvenv`` on all platforms, the inclusion of :mod:`pathlib`, :mod:`statistics`, :mod:`asyncio`, more secure default settings for SSL/TLS, `etc <http://docs.python.org/3.4/whatsnew/3.4.html>`__.
+However, the likely reaction to that particular concern would be to create a new PEP proposing to backport the relevant ``ensurepip`` changes from :pep:`453`, and there's a reasonable chance of that happening regardless.

 Wouldn't a Python 2.8 release help ease the transition?